 One of the most important factors in our Reggio program is role of the environment in learning.
 The environment is the third teacher and at Amici the classrooms open into a shared outdoor space which allows the children to play and learn in a variety of ways.
 Exploration and curiosity are stimulated as the children’s play deepens their understanding.

 The Truganina campus is situated on 36 hectares at Truganina approximately 20 minutes from the Melbourne CBD.
 Beautiful landscaped gardens and recreational spaces surround classrooms and buildings including a specially commissioned Sculpture Park.
-The School’s sporting precinct is impressive with tennis courts, netball courts, gymnasium, four sports ovals and a soccer field.
+The School’s sporting precinct is impressive with a tennis courts, netball courts, gymnasium, four sports ovals, and a soccer field.
+The more recent addition of a Sports and Aquatic Centre provides a 25 metre and learn to swim pools, dance and fitness studios and additional classrooms.

-The Sports and Aquatic Centre is under construction due to open in late 2018.
-There are several precincts defined by their use – Amici Early Learning Centre, Winjeel (Prep – Year 2), Year 9 Centre, Verdon (Years 3 – 6) and Senior School (Years 7 – 12).
+There are several precincts defined by their use – Amici Early Learning Centre, Winjeel (Prep – Year 2), Verdon (Years 3 – 6), Year 9 Centre, and Senior School (Years 7 – 12).

-Truganina has a 700 seat Auditorium, 250 seat Lecture Theatre, a Chapel, Music School and Archives.
+Truganina has a 700 seat Auditorium, 250 seat Lecture Theatre, Sports and Aquatic Centre, a Chapel, Music School and Archives.
 Of special historical significance is the Holy Trinity Hall which was relocated from Williamstown in 2009 and is an integral part of the School’s history.

 Room to grow and thrive